 - Narrowing: constraints and limits

 Each framework has its strengths.
 RACE is ideal for beginners, CO-STAR for content, RISEN for complex projects.
-The important thing isn't to use the "best" framework, but to adopt one and use it systematically.
+The important thing isn't to use the "best" framework, but to adopt one and use it consistently.

 Beyond techniques, a good prompt engineer relies on tools:

-| Tool | Publisher | Strengths | Ideal for |
+| Tool | Company | Strengths | Best for |

 |---|---|---|---|